brettcutt/issue-tracker/README.md

 I followed the project brief.
 Students are required to build an app offering their own businesses services.
 This service includes users being able to create tickets for a bug issue they have, which the company will eventually solve for free and will spend 50% of their time working on.
-The other part of the service is a user can add new tickets for a feature idea, however only the highest paid (upvoted) feature will be worked for the other 50% of the companies time.
+The other part of the service is a user can add new tickets for a feature idea, however only the highest paid (upvoted) feature will be worked on for the other 50% of the companies time.
 Tickets will be required to have a status showing what stage in development they're up to and also allow users to comment on individual tickets.

 To allow the users to see what sort of progress the company makes on a daily, weekly and monthly basis, some graphs should be shown displaying